 Not every slide and inflatable is open to everyone – there are weight and age restrictions on some – but there’s enough here to get everyone smiling, splashing and duck diving til all toes and fingers are well and truly wrinkled.
 This activity encourages adults to play, climb, bounce, slide, and have a heap of giggles with your kids.
 When we visited, we saw lots of smiling faces and fun happening within family groups, which was lovely to see.

-Daredevils will likely head straight for the NEW giant Wave Slide – it’s tall and imposing and just begging to be slid down.
+Daredevils will likely head straight for the park’s enormous Wave Slide – it’s tall and imposing and just begging to be slid down.
 Be sure to opt for a hose down at the top of the slide to give you maximum slipperiness and speed on your descent.
 There’s guaranteed to be high fives all round if you can get to the top of the second wave.

 Have a go in the zorb ball

 This was our first time in a zorb ball, and it was pretty fun to experience.
 You can treat it like a giant sun-baking bed and float about in it for a while, or do the full-throttle hamster-style run.
 If you opt for the latter, it’s an awesome workout for your thighs.
 Plus, it will definitely give you an appreciation for how much energy and stamina your kids have.